-Localized and working hand-in-hand with HOPE Business in a Box, the Gallup-HOPE Index seeks to track, trend and measure a “doubling” of youth financial literacy and economic energy, and specifically a tripling of business internships and business role models.
+Localized and working hand-in-hand with HOPE Business In A Box Academies, the Gallup-HOPE Index seeks to track, trend and measure a “doubling” of youth financial literacy and economic energy, and specifically a tripling of business internships and business role models.

-To get involved with HOPE Business in a Box, contact Latresa McLawhorn-Ryan.
+To get involved with HOPE Business In A Box, contact Mary Kathryn (MK) Sagaria- Barritt.

 About the Program